Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

   <img src="cubesat_board.jpg">
 </p>

+# __How the Embedded System Works__

+# __Design Challenges__

 ## __Throughput__
 _May need to handle lot of data in short period of time_

-Short communication windows with the ground station for low orbits that cubesats operate in.
-Must be ready to transmit or receive data when making a pass over a ground station (while travelling at 7km/s).
+Cubesats typically operate in low Earth orbits, which means that they are travelling extremely fast with respect to the ground (~7 km/s).
+Consequently, there are only short communication windows with the ground station when the satellite can transmit and receive data.
+This means that the satellite must be able to handle large amounts of data in short periods of time.

 ## __Response__
 _Reacting to events quickly_